import sklearn

 sklearn.__version__'1.8.0'

-If a version number prints, the environment is working correctly.
+If a version number prints, the environment is correctly configured.

 To render the Quarto book locally: